Newborn rattlesnakes at a Colorado 'mega den' are making their live debut

 “As soon as they're born, they know how to move into the sun or into the shade to regulate their body temperature,” Roberts said.

 There are 36 species of rattlesnakes, most of which inhabit the U.S. They range across nearly all states and are especially common in the Southwest.
-These being studied are prairie rattlesnakes, which can be found in much of the central and western U.S. and into Canada and Mexico.
+Those being studied now are prairie rattlesnakes, which can be found in much of the central and western U.S. and into Canada and Mexico.

 Like other pit viper species but unlike most snakes, rattlesnakes don't lay eggs.
 Instead, they give birth to live young.
 Eight is an average-size brood, with the number depending on the snake's size, according to Roberts.